Q1. Give two examples each, of modes of transport used on land, water and air.

 (iv) Motion of the needle of a sewing machine is periodic motion.

-(v) Motion of wheel of a bicycle is circular motion.
+(v) Motion of the wheel of a bicycle is circular motion.

 Difference: Bicycle shows a rectilinear motion whereas a ceiling fan does not.

-Answer: Rotation of Earth, Pendulum, vibrating wire of guitar, etc.
+Ans: Rotation of Earth, Pendulum, vibrating wire of the guitar, etc.